rks101/eglinux/README.md

 Unprivileged or non-root processes can be enabled or disabled for certain tasks or to access some resources.
 They are pretty much permissions for a process.

-You can check capabilities for a process using
+You can check the capabilities for a process using
 ```
 $ getpcaps PID
 ```